-When assembling and installing our sensor, please check and be sure that the temperature of the machine is low, close to room temperature.
-Also push the extraction lever up to open position, in order to release any water pressure from the E61 group head and after this, put the lever back to closed position.
+When assembling and installing our sensor, please check and be sure that the temperature of the machine is low.
+Also push the extraction lever up (open position ), in order to release any water pressure from the E61 group head and after this, put the lever back to closed position.

-After these two very important security checks, you can start and disassemble the hex screw from the group head, using the provided small wrench.
+After these two very important security checks, you can start and remove the hex screw located on front of the group head, using the provided small Allen key.

-During the entire process, be careful not to damage the stainless steel body of your coffee machine.
+During the entire process, be careful not to damage / scratch the stainless steel body of your coffee machine.
 Work slowly and carefully.

-After a successful disassemble of the hex screw, leave the Teflon washer that your coffee machine already has into the the small slot, where the hex screw was originally inserted.
+After a successful disassemble of the hex screw, leave the OEM white Teflon washer that your coffee machine already had into the the small slot, where the hex screw was originally inserted.

 Check before installing the sensor, that on the fillet of the product, the small coper washer is present.

 After this check, feel free to screw the sensor into the E61 group head using the small fix key also included in the installation kit.

-To recapitulate, between the sensor and the group head, there needs to be ONE TEFLON WASHER (the original washer of the machine) AND ONE COPER WASHER (provided with the sensor).
+To recapitulate, between the sensor and the group head, there needs to be ONE OEM TEFLON WASHER (the original washer of your coffee machine) AND ONE COPER WASHER (provided with the sensor).

-After screwdriving the sensor into the group head, feel free to position the LCD screen of the sensor into the correct horizontal position, by gently spinning the sensor into the left / right.
+After screwdriving the sensor into the group head, feel free to position the LCD screen of the sensor into the correct horizontal position, by gently spinning the sensor.

 After the installation of the sensor, one important and last security check is the blind basket testing.

-This testing needs to be made at coffee machine normal work pressure, in order to check for any water leaks.
+This testing needs to be made at coffee machine normal working pressure.

-- Start the coffee machine pump by rising the lever up into the open position.
+- Start the coffee machine pump by rising the lever up, into open position;

-- Leave the pump running for a few seconds, until the sound indicates that the water is blocked into the blind basket
+- Leave the pump running for a few seconds, until the sound indicates that the water is blocked by the blind basket;

-If there were not any leaks present, the sensor is ready to be used.
+If there were not any water leaks present, the sensor is ready to be used.

 If the leak is coming from inside the sensor, it means that there could be manufacturing faults present.

-In this situation, urgently contact TTP Coffee Sensor staff and DO NOT USE THE SENSOR !
+In this situation, urgently contact the provider or Coffee Sensor staff and DO NOT USE THE SENSOR !